Sinchon County: History

 The Koryo dynasty named the area occupied by Sinch'ŏn as Sinju.
 It received its current name under the Yi dynasty in 1413.
 In 1909 Sinch'ŏn was annexed to Munhwa, now no longer extant.
 The county's current form was settled in the 1952 redistricting changes, in which its eastern part was annexed to newly formed Samch'ŏn county.

 At the beginning of the Korean War in 1950, the town of Sinch'ŏn was allegedly the site of a massacre of civilians by occupying U.S. and South Korean forces (see Sinchon Massacre).
 North Korean sources claim the number of civilians killed over the 52-day period at more than 35,000 people, equivalent to one-fourth of the population then of Sinchon county.
 The North Korean government has operated the Sinchon Museum of American War Atrocities in Sinch'ŏn Town since 1958, displaying relics and remains from the incident.
 South Korean historians dispute this account, saying the deaths were at the hands of right-wing security forces.
 No evidence has been found to support North Korean allegations that an American general directed the massacre.

 Transportation

-The county is served by the Ŭllyul Line of the Korean State Railway, with stations at Paeksŏk, Sinch'ŏn Onch'ŏn, Sinch'ŏn, and Hwanghae Ryongmun stations.
+The county is served by the Ŭllyul Line of the Korean State Railway, with stations at Paeksŏk, Sinch'ŏn Onch'ŏn, Sinch'ŏn, and Hwanghae Ryongmun station.
 There is also a highway which runs through Sinch'ŏn-ŭp.